Ready for a sunny outdoor brunch, Seattle?

-After record-breaking low temperatures all throughout April, Seattle is more than ready to get outside and enjoy spring.
+After a chilly winter, Seattle is more than ready to get outside and enjoy spring.
 There’s no better way to do that than by indulging in a leisurely brunch out in the fresh air and sunshine.
 Luckily, there is no shortage of outdoor brunch spots in Seattle.

 No matter which neighborhood you find yourself in, you’ll be able to take your pick of patios to on which to sip coffee (or a cocktail!) and chow down on chicken and waffles while people-watching and soaking up that rare Seattle sun.
-In fact, it wasn’t easy narrowing it down but we prioritized the places with the most delicious food, picturesque patios, and hottest buzz.
-Then we grouped them together by neighborhood for your convenience.
+It wasn’t easy narrowing it down but we prioritized the places with the most delicious food, picturesque patios, and inviting ambiance.

 Here are our top 20 picks for brunch spots with outdoor seating in Seattle: